MEN'S SPORTS MEN'S SPORTSWOMEN'S SPORTS WOMEN'S SPORTS

 Prior to ETSU, he served two seasons as an assistant coach at Wichita State where he helped take the Shockers to the Sweet 16 in 2014-15.
-According to ETSU Director of Intercollegiate Athletics Dr. Richard Sander, Forbes’ recruiting ties and his extensive background as an assistant coach at the NCAA Division I level – which included a five-year stop at the University of Tennessee – made him a perfect fit for ETSU.
+When the Bucs hired Forbes following the 2014-15 season, then ETSU Director of Intercollegiate Athletics Dr. Richard Sander said Forbes’ recruiting ties and his extensive background as an assistant coach at the NCAA Division I level – which included a five-year stop at the University of Tennessee – made him the perfect fit for ETSU.

 At Wichita State, Forbes helped coach the Shockers to two of the most successful seasons in program history.

 Wichita State went 30-5 on the season and recorded its third consecutive season of 30 wins or more.
 The No. 7-seeded Shockers advanced to the Sweet 16 before falling to No. 3 seed and ACC champion Notre Dame.

 In 2013-14, Wichita State won a NCAA record 35-straight games before losing to eventual National Runner-up Kentucky in the third round of the NCAA Tournament.
 The Shockers’ 35-1 record also shattered all of WSU’s and the MVC’s winning streak records, including Indiana State’s 33-game record in 1977.
 WSU entered the NCAA Tournament as a No. 1 seed, a first for the program.

 Forbes came to Wichita State from Northwest Florida State, where he coached the Raiders to a 61-6 record during his two-year tenure in Niceville, Fla.
 Five of his junior college players recently transferred to Division I schools in the offseason.